yasirshah-analyst/Customers_sales_Data_Cleaning_Analytics_SQL/Readme.md

 [View top_25_countries_by_total_spending](Analysis/top_25_countries_by_total_spending.csv)
 ---

+### Insights Generated
+- 2.3% of Customers (4 Customers) have no purchases, highlighting minor data quality issues in the raw dataset.
+These entries were flagged as missing in the cleaned dataset to ensure accurate calculations in analysis.
+- While the top country generates $71,500 in total spending, the combined spending of other countries is significantly higher at around $1,447,800, showing that overall revenue is largely driven by multiple markets rather than a single country.
+- The USA has the highest total spent, but the other top countries also contribute meaningfully , supporting overall revenue growth.

+---

 # 🚀 Outcome
 - Cleaned messy real-world dataset using SQL
 - Handled missing values, duplicates, and inconsistencies